dotnet/docs-maui/docs/data-cloud/local-web-services.md

 > [!NOTE]
 > The `UsesCleartextTraffic` property is ignored on Android 7.0 (API 24) and higher if a network security config file is present.

-#### Create a network security configuration file
+#### Enable clear-text network traffic for the localhost domain

-A network security configuration file can be created by adding a new XML file named *network_security_config.xml* to the *Platforms\Android\Resources\xml* folder in your .NET MAUI app project.
-The XML file should specify the following configuration, which enables clear-text network traffic on the `localhost` domain:
+Clear-text network traffic for the `localhost` domain can be enabled by creating a network security configuration file.
+This can be achieved by adding a new XML file named *network_security_config.xml* to the *Platforms\Android\Resources\xml* folder in your .NET MAUI app project.
+The XML file should specify the following configuration:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>